edalorzo/fundamental-programming/README.rst

     //...
  }

-Since we are not using Java RMI as the serialization protocol for our objects, we simply cannot send a Java Exception object back to the client.
-We must serialize the error somehow in an object that we can ideed serialize and send back.
-For that matter we can define a ``ErrorModel`` transport object and we simply populated it with details in the handler of this particular exception.
+Since we are not using Java RMI as the serialization protocol for our objects, we simply cannot send a Java ``Exception`` object back to the client.
+We inspect the exception and construct a valid, serializable object that we can indeed send back to our clients.
+For that matter we defined an ``ErrorModel`` transport object and we simply populated it with details in the handler of this particular exception.
 This is a simplified version of what could be done.
 Perhaps for real production applications we may want to put a few more details in this error model.

 .. code-block:: java